sindresorhus/pageres/readme.md

 > Get screenshots of the websites in different resolutions

-A good way to make sure your sites are responsive.
+A good way to make sure your websites are responsive.

 It's speedy and generates 100 screenshots from 10 different websites in just over a minute.